tddfellow/tddfellow.github.io/source/_posts/2016-09-17-build-your-own-testing-framework-part-4.markdown

 }
 ```

 And all tests pass now.
-Unfortunately, this is the ouput that we see now:
+Unfortunately, this is the output that we see now:

 ```